ellemouton/website/content/posts/open_channel_pre_taproot.md

   - /open_channel_pre_taproot
 ---

-In this article, I will go over the current process of opening a Lightning Network channel.
-I will start with the `channel_open` message and will talk in detail about it and all the messages involved in “opening” the channel ending with the `channel_announcement` message.
+In this article, I will go over the process of opening a Lightning Network channel as it is used today.
+I will start by explaining the `open_channel` message as well as all the steps involved in “opening” the channel, up until the `channel_announcement`.

-The point of this article is to recap the current channel open flow so that a follow up article describing the opening of a taproot channel[^taproot-channel-proposal] can focus only on the changes that taproot channels bring to the process.
+My goal for this article is to recap today’s channel open flow so that we can later focus only on the changes required for opening a taproot channel[^taproot-channel-proposal].

-I previously wrote a [short article on channel opens] but I plan on revamping it here and diving into it in way more detail and with more diagrams (yay diagrams!).
+I previously wrote a [short article on channel opens] but I plan on revamping it This article replaces my previous [short article on channel opens].
+It includes more detail and more diagrams (yay diagrams!).
 I will assume that the reader understands the structure of a commitment transaction and understands why they are asymmetric.
-If you feel you are a bit rusty in this area, please check out my articles explaining these [concepts in detail].
+If you feel a bit rusty in this area, please check out my articles explaining these [concepts in detail].

 ## The end goal